deathworlders/online/content/books/deathworlders/chapter-47-fallout.md

 “Recall the salvage team,” he said.
 “We’ll pass on all of our data to the fleet’s Matriarch as a courtesy and withdraw.”

 Not every hunt could be a success, he supposed.
 But that was true for both sides: The Gaoian fleet had thwarted more attacks than it had missed.
-Each miss hurt… but the initiative was still theirs, an still being applied.
+Each miss hurt… but the initiative was still theirs, and still being applied.

 “...She… Sends her thanks and regards, Shipfather.”
 The communications Brother sounded surprised, and Yefrig could hardly blame him.
 The Kwmbwrw attitude had, officially at least, been snooty rather than warm.
 Getting a note of esteem out of one of their fleet Matriarchs was..
 Unexpected.
 And warming.